-The AGM for 2013 was held at ÅF's Group Head Office in Solna, Sweden, on 26 April.
-A total of 180 shareholders participated, representing 64 percent of the share capital and 74 percent of the votes.
-In addition to the election of the Board of Directors, the meeting resolved on the introduction of the Staff Convertibles Programme 2013 and the Performancerelated Share Programme (PSP) 2013, and also authorised the Board to acquire and transfer the company's own shares and to make a new issue of B shares.
+In total, 138 shareholders participated, representing 46 percent of the share capital and 61 percent of the votes.
+In addition to the election of the Board of Directors, the AGM resolved, among other things, on the introduction of the Performance-related Share Programme (PSP) 2014, and also authorised the Board to acquire and transfer the company's own shares and to make a new issue of Class B shares.
 The minutes of the meeting together with all the documentation issued prior to the AGM are available on the ÅF website, under the section for Corporate Governance.